-AND WHEREAS, it is noticed that the school has incurred INR 3,52,71,432 in contravention of Rule 177 and other provisions of DSEAR, 1973 and other orders issued by the departments from time to time.
-Therefore, the school is directed to recover the aforesaid amount from society/ management.
-The receipts along with copy of bank statements showing receipt of the above-mentioned amount should be submitted with DoE, in compliance of the same, within 30 days from the date of issue of the order.
-Non-compliance with this direction shall be viewed seriously as per the provision of DSEA&R, 1973 without providing any further opportunity of being heard.
+AND WHEREAS, it is noticed that the school has utilized INR 3,52,71,432 in contravention of the provisions of DSEA&R, 1973 and other orders issued by the departments from time to time.
+Therefore, the school is directed to recover the aforesaid amount from the society.
+The receipts along with copy of bank statements showing receipt of the above-mentioned amount should be submitted with DoE, in compliance of the same within 30 days from the date of issue of this order.
+Non-compliance with this direction shall be viewed seriously as per the provision of the DSEA, 1973 and the DSER, 1973 without providing any further opportunity of being heard.

-AND WHEREAS, the act of the school of charging unwarranted fee or any other amount/fee under head other than the prescribed head of fee and accumulation of surplus fund thereof tantamount to profiteering and commercialization of education as well as charging of capitation fee in other form.
+AND WHEREAS, the act of the school of charging unwarranted free or any other amount/fec under head other than the prescribed head of fee and accumulation of surplus fund thereof tantamount to profiteering and commercialization of education as well as charging of capitation fee in other form and thus, school should ensure to charge fee only under the prescribed heads and utilized the fees collected for the defined purposes in accordance with the provisions of the DSEA, 1973 and the DSER, 1973.